fr0ster/Conventus/README.md

 ### Core Idea:
 - **Intelligent Bots**: We are developing bots that utilize advanced algorithms to analyze market data and predict potential risks.
 These bots assist users in making more informed decisions, minimizing potential losses.

-- **Risk Management**: Our bots are designed with risk management principles in mind, allowing them to automatically adjust strategies according to market changes.
-Users can set their own risk parameters and receive tailored recommendations.
+- **Risk Management**: Our bots are designed to allow users to customize the bots according to their acceptable risk levels and risk management principles, ensuring that strategies align with market changes and personal risk tolerance.

 ### What We Offer:
-- **Risk Forecasting**: Users will be able to forecast risks and make decisions based on analytics and bot-generated recommendations.
+- **Risk Forecasting**: Users will be able to forecast risks and adjust their bots' behavior based on analytics and risk management principles.

-- **Customizable Strategies**: Tailor the bots to your needs and risk tolerance level to receive the most relevant advice.
+- **Customizable Strategies**: Tailor the bots to your needs and risk tolerance level to receive the most relevant and effective automated strategies.

-- **Decision Support**: Our service helps users navigate complex market conditions and protect their investments from unforeseen risks.
+- **Decision Support**: Our service provides bots that operate under user-defined risk management principles, helping to navigate complex market conditions and protect investments from unforeseen risks.

 ### Current Status:
 The project is in the early stages of development.
 More information will be available as the startup progresses.
 Stay tuned for updates!